Find out which cold and flu remedies work and which may be a placebo.

 While sucking a throat drop will increase the flow of saliva and soothe your throat, you’d get the same effect from a lolly or a spoonful of honey.
 The anti-inflammatory and anaesthetic agents in some products may numb a painful throat, but their antibacterial ingredients won’t do anything to help cure your cold.

-According to the US Centers for Disease Control and Prevention (CDC), it hasn’t been proved that antibacterial hand washes are any better at stopping the spread of infection than similar products without antibacterial chemicals.
+According to the US Centers for Disease Control and Prevention (CDC), it hasn’t been proved that antibacterial hand washes marketed to consumers are any better at stopping the spread of infection than similar products without antibacterial chemicals.
 There’s also a risk they could boost antibiotic resistance.

 Feel free to stick with regular tissues.
 Regular hand washing with soap and water, in and away from the home, and covering your mouth when you cough or sneeze are the best techniques to prevent transmission of common cold germs.
 The vaccine remains your best bet for avoiding the flu.